Particular/docs.particular.net/samples/sqltransport/native-integration/sample.md

 snippet: MessagePayload

-With this in place the endpoint can now parse the incoming JSON payload to a strongly typed message and invoke the correct message handlers.
+With this in place, the endpoint can now parse the incoming JSON payload to a strongly typed message and invoke the correct message handlers.

 See [the message type detection documentation](/nservicebus/messaging/message-type-detection.md) for more details.

 ### Sending the message